What Is A Home Seller’s Pre-Inspection And Should You Consider Getting One Before Listing Your Home?

 You May Have To Disclose Negative Findings To Buyers

-According to the seller's disclosure laws, you’re required to provide any details about the home that buyers may find problematic.
-These laws vary from state to state, but all states require that sellers are upfront about information regarding the condition of the home.
+According to the Seller's Disclosure laws, you’re required to provide any details about the home that buyers may find problematic.
+These laws vary from state to state, but all states require that sellers be upfront about information regarding the condition of the home.

 So, if the pre-inspection reveals significant problems with your house, you’re required to include that information in the listing.
 Negative disclosures could shrink the pool of buyers interested in buying your home.

-You May Still Be Surprised At What A Buyer’s Home Inspector Finds
+You Still May Be Surprised By The Buyer’s Home Inspection

-Your best bet is to contact a listing agent and ask them for their professional opinion.
-They’ll explain the best practices and provide insight into what other sellers in that area are doing.
+Your best course of action is to consult with a listing agent and seek their professional opinion.
+They can explain the best practices and offer insights into what other sellers in the area are doing.
+Before deciding whether to get a pre-inspection, consider the age and condition of your home.
+You might also consider your budget and timeline for selling the house.

 The Bottom Line: A Pre-Inspection Can Both Create And Solve Problems